10up/wp-codeception/README.md

 # WP Codeception
-This plugin integrates the [Codeception](http://codeception.com/) PHP testing framework into WordPress and allows you to run tests using WP CLI.
+This is a WordPress Plugin which integrates with the [Codeception](http://codeception.com/) PHP testing framework and allows you to write and run Codeception tests for WordPress via WP CLI.

 We're working towards supporting all of [Codeceptions commands](http://codeception.com/docs/reference/Commands).
 If you find one we haven't included yet, please submit a [Pull Request](https://github.com/10up/wp-codeception/pulls)!

 ## Installation
 [Download the latest version](https://github.com/10up/wp-codeception/archive/master.zip) and extract, or clone the repository with Git into a new directory `wp-content/plugins/wp-codeception` in your WordPress install.

-### Install required node modules and composer dependencies
+#### Install required node modules and composer dependencies

 We'll run our commands from within [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) because WP CLI, Node, and Composer are already installed for us there.